Pinta (ship)

-La Pinta (Spanish for The Painted One, The Look, or The Spotted One) was the fastest of the three Spanish ships used by Christopher Columbus in his first transatlantic voyage in 1492.
+A ship built in medieval Spain in c.
+1441, known as La Pinta (Spanish for The Painted One, The Look, or The Spotted One) was the fastest of the three Spanish ships used by Christopher Columbus in his first transatlantic voyage in 1492.
 The New World was first sighted by Rodrigo de Triana aboard La Pinta on 12 October 1492.
 The owner of La Pinta was Cristóbal Quintero.
 The Quintero brothers were ship owners from Palos.
-The owner of the ship allowed Martín Alonso Pinzón to take over the ship so he could keep an eye on the ship.
+The owner of the ship allowed Martín Alonso Pinzón to take over the ship so he could keep an eye on her.